uwyo-mallet/Hybrid-Sorting-Optimization/README.md

 5. Post-processing and Evaluation.

    Once all the slurm jobs are complete, you can use the `evaluate.py` script to view the results.

    ```
    $ python evaluate.py
    ```

+## Docs

+All source code docs are auto-built with Sphinx.
+Install [sphinx](https://www.sphinx-doc.org/en/master/) (> v1.9) and build QST.
+The docs should be auto built as well, as long as all dependencies are met.
+Open `docs/doxygen/html/index.html` to browse source code documentation.

 ## Road Map